microsoft/OpenHack/byos/modern-data-warehousing/deployment.md

 - CloudFictitiousCompanyNamePrefix: The fictitious company name using the cloud DBs (Southridge)
 - **location**: The target Azure region

-> If you are deploying the full lab, you can stop reading now.
-The remainder of this document describes the linked templates in more detail, for the sake of completeness.
-Using the full lab template described above, all relevant parameters will be passed through to the linked templates.
+> Note: You can run the script without any parameters, as all scripts are set with default values for the critical pieces of the deployment.
+Using parameters allows you to override should the need arise (such as the password).

 ### DeployCosmosDB.json